-Our company, with headquarters in Northern Virginia, has managed both smaller and larger projects.
-For larger projects we engage employees located in Southern Michigan and by teaming with other reputable consultants and law firms around the country.
-We have provided support to both clients in the U.S. and abroad.
+Our company, with headquarters in Southern Michigan, has managed both smaller and larger projects.
+For larger projects we team with other reputable consulting firms and law firms around the country.
+We have provided support to both clients in the U.S. and abroad in over ten countries.

-She has had the leading role in developing and implementing internal compliance programs, providing regulatory guidance, instituting license databases, training personnel at all corporate levels, conducting audits, coordinating investigations and working closely with legal departments while administering the full spectrum of corporate international export/import activities.
-She has several years of experience in space-related export issues which includes obtaining and implementing complex licensing arrangements related to spacecraft and launch activities.
+Lisa Bencivenga is a consultant with twenty-five years of experience in export/import licensing and compliance activities.
+She has had the leading role in developing and implementing internal compliance programs, providing regulatory guidance, instituting license databases, training personnel at all corporate levels, conducting audits requested by clients and/or directed by the U.S. Department of State, coordinating investigations and working closely with legal departments while administering the full spectrum of corporate international export/import activities.
+She has experience in various complex issues (e.g., unmanned aerial vehicles, space-related activities, foreign government licensing/compliance strategies) including obtaining and implementing complex licensing arrangements and meetings/briefings to key U.S. government officials to support program management business plans.
+As a result of her employment with Orbital Sciences Corp. (now Northrop Grumman Innovation Systems), The Boeing Company, and owning her own consulting company since 2004, she has experience in developing and implementing licensing strategy plans within complex U.S. export control policies.

-Lisa was an officer and member of the Board of Directors for two 2-year terms, including a term as Director of Planning and Education, of the Society for International Affairs, a Washington D.C.-based government-industry, non-profit educational organization concerned with defense trade export control matters (www.siaed.org).
-She stays involved with SIA by not only speaking at conferences but participating as a member of various SIA Conference Committees.
-She is currently on the SIA Fall Conference Committee – which will be held in Washington, DC November, 2009.
+She was an officer and member of the Board of Directors for two 2-year terms, including a term as Director of Planning and Education, of the Society for International Affairs, a Washington D.C.-based government-industry, non-profit educational organization concerned with defense trade export control matters.

-Lisa was elected to the U.S. Department of State’s Bureau of Political-Military Affairs’ Defense Trade Advisory Group (DTAG) for the 2008-2010 Term.
-Members are appointed by the Assistant Secretary of State for Political-Military Affairs and advises the Bureau on various regulatory and policy defense trade issues.
+As a member of the U.S. Department of State’s Bureau of Political-Military Affairs’ Defense Trade Advisory Group (DTAG) from 2008-2016, Lisa advised the Bureau on various regulatory and policy defense trade issues.
+Members are appointed by the Assistant Secretary of State for Political-Military Affairs.